Kristina01111000/Drws_site/README.md

 Add a patreon widget with a link, go over the text with him He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way
 Think about patreon tagline be the best vs recalibrate

+text for widget:
+"Support us on patroen
+access to the site is free, if you would like to learn more join us on patreon for more videos, live chats, and articles"